dice-project/DICE-Chef-Repository/cookbooks/python/README.md

 Installs and configures Python.
 Also includes LWRPs for managing python packages with `pip` and `virtualenv` isolated Python environments.

+## **THIS COOKBOOK IS DEPRECATED**

+[Poise-python](https://github.com/poise/poise-python) is a vastly better cookbook for managing Python-related things.
+This cookbook will remain for compatibility but any future release will only be to gut it and turn it into a wrapper for `poise-python`.

+## **I REPEAT, THIS COOKBOOK IS DEPRECATED**

 Requirements
 ============